dymmond/esmerald/docs/en/docs/routing/controllers.md

 ## Websockets and handlers

-The APIView also allows the mix of both [HTTP handlers](./handlers.md#http-handlers) and [WebSocket handlers](./handlers.md#websocket-handler)
+The Controller also allows the mix of both [HTTP handlers](./handlers.md#http-handlers) and [WebSocket handlers](./handlers.md#websocket-handler)

 ```python title='app.py' hl_lines="15 19 26"